cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * the function doesn't have a vararg parameter,
 * the function returns a value and doesn't have other output parameters,
 * the function consists of a single, constant expression (a `return` statement may or may not be used),
-* any global constants used in the function must be declared not only before the function itself, but also before the place where the function is used as a constant expression.
+* any global constants used in the function must be declared prior to the place where the constant expression is specified.

 An example of a constant expression using a user-defined function: